Bullying online or at school

 Kids Helpline is a free, confidential and anonymous counselling service for young people aged between 5 and 25.
 You can speak to a counsellor on the phone at any time of the day by calling 1800 551 800.

-Visit the Kids Help Line if you don't feel comfortable talking to someone over the phone, or if you can't get to a phone.
+Visit the Kids Help Line website if you don't feel comfortable talking to someone over the phone, or if you can't get to a phone.
 Counselling is also available at certain times of the day, and by email.
 If you need help urgently, the telephone is the fastest way of getting to a counsellor.

 More information